antingeneller/Tractatus-Analyzer-Engine/README.md

 Enter a natural language string (preferably a sentence) into the text window and press 'Analyze', the model will attempt to highlight where this sentence stands in relation to the Tractatus.
 There is also a 'Whole book' section which features the entirety of the Tractatus's 526 numbered propositions.
 You can also switch between the original German and the Ogden/Ramsey translation (1922, public domain).
-B)